Using Lifecycle Optimizer

 Click each column header to sort the entire list by that column.
 Click again to sort in the reverse order.
 You can also filter the display to show flows matching one or more statuses, or search across all flow names.

 Lifecycle Optimizer currently tracks Flow Entry counts, as well as the number of users who proceeded to each step of the flow.
+These counts are presented in real-time at page-load time.

 You can see reporting: